Krzysztof-lab/DarwinWorld/README.md

 - Reproduce when certain conditions are met,
 - Die if they run out of energy (which they get from eating).

-The project is written in **Java** and focuses on object-oriented programming concepts, including encapsulation, inheritance, polymorphism and threads.
+The project is written in **Java** and focuses on object-oriented programming concepts, including encapsulation, inheritance, polymorphism, and threads.

 ## 📚 Technologies Used